PrincetonCS-UCA/intro-lab-website/content/_index.md

 3. [Give your Intro Lab TA some feedback](https://forms.gle/m7BMZs36hTkADb8L8)
 4. [Information about becoming an Intro Lab TA (and get paid!)](/information-about-becoming-an-intro-lab-ta/)

-# Due to staffing issues on 5/4, the 2xx Lab TAs may arrive to the lab later than 9pm or may not be able to serve the lab at all.
-Please note that if you stay in the lab until 11pm there is a chance you still may not be helped.
-We apologize for this inconvenience!!

 # Announcements

 - 🌞 The Intro Lab will continue offering support throughout reading period for COS 126, 226, and 217 at the regular hours with the **last shifts taking place on Monday, 5/8**